Wouter-Bekker-AI/CtrlSpeak/README.md

 - `--download-cuda-only` (alias: `--setup-cuda`) – stage the CUDA runtime, cuBLAS, and cuDNN support packages (reusing any cached wheels before downloading fresh copies) and exit; the command aborts immediately when no CUDA-capable GPU is detected.
 - `--transcribe <wav>` – batch process an audio file without the hotkey workflow.
 - `--uninstall` – remove the application data and executable (used by the packaged build).
+- `--health` (with optional `--health-identity <name>`) – run the AppData health probe that verifies writability, lock acquisition, Chroma initialization, and embedder metadata for the selected identity; exits non-zero when any check fails.

 Run `python main.py --help` for the full list.